lsprangers/lsprangers.github.io/docs/training_and_learning/EVALUATION_FRAMEWORKS.md

         - Ranking
         - Maybe Re-Ranking
         - Final Serving
-    - Each of these stages focus on differnet areas and metrics - in Candidate Generation you'd want to focus on Recall and "for any potential match, we want to ensure we include it, and we may include bad matches" which equates to high recall and lower precision
+    - Each of these stages focus on differnet areas and metrics - in Candidate Generation you'd want to focus on Recall and "for any potential match, you want to ensure you include it, and you may include bad matches" which equates to high recall and lower precision
     - Afterwards, in steps like Ranking and Re-Ranking you whittle down the result set to increase Precision and include business rules
         - Ranking may just be a supervised model based on historic data, and Precision here may be different than with business rules that want to increase certain products during promotions
             - It's harder to keep seasonal product rotations in a validation set, so this may be evaluated differently